andrastuu/ETLpipeline/README.md

 ### 4. **Profile**
 - Uses YData Profiling to generate an interactive HTML report.
 - Helps quickly identify missing data, distributions, and correlation patterns.
+- The pipeline includes defensive programming practices and schema validation using Pandera to ensure data integrity.
+- Transformations are unit tested with Pytest, catching changes early.

 ---